bregman-arie/devops-exercises/README.md

   * How to install Jenkins?
   * How to install a plugin?
   * How to install an agent?
+* Explain CI/CD and how you implemented in Jenkins

 ###### Intermediate

-- What type of jobs there are? what is the advantage of each type?
+* What type of jobs there are? what is the advantage of each type?
-- What ways are you familiar with to notify users on build results?
+* What ways are you familiar with to notify users on build results?
+* How to secure Jenkins?

 ###### Advanced